nrwl/nx/docs/shared/cypress-plugin.md

 Running Cypress with `--watch` is a great way to enhance dev workflow - you can build up test files with the application running and Cypress will re-run those tests as you enhance and add to the suite.

 Cypress doesn't currently re-run your tests after changes are made to application code when it runs in “headed” mode.
-There is an [open feature request](https://github.com/nrwl/nx/issues/870) to add this behaviour.

 ### Using Cypress in the Headless Mode